akolb1/hmsv2api/README.md

 We could call it SessionId but callers may decide to use it for whatever other purposes, so using generic term here.

-Every object belongs to a namespace.
-The idea is that operations across namespaces are completely independent.
+Every object belongs to a catalog.
+The idea is that operations across catalogs are completely independent.
 They can be forwarded to different storage engines.

-Namespase is created automatically when an object is placed in a namespace.
+Namespase is created automatically when an object is placed in a catalog.
-*NOTE - should we explicitely manage namespaces instead?*
+*NOTE - should we explicitely manage catalogs instead?*

-Objects belong to a specific namespace and have unique name and unique ID in the namespace.
+Objects belong to a specific catalog and have unique name and unique ID in the catalog.

 [metastore gRpc spec](protobuf/metastore.proto)